 Traditional downhill/alpine skiing isn’t the only way to enjoy Aspen Snowmass, even if it may be the most popular.
 First, there’s no shortage of special events throughout each ski season including special dinners, concerts, races, themed days/weekends and so much more.
 For a complete list of events, visit the official Aspen Snowmass events webpage.

-For something a little untraditional, book a Snowbike Tour, designed for intermediate skiers and boarders who are at least 12 years old.
+For something a little untraditional, book a Snowbike Tour, designed for intermediate skiers and boarders for ages 12 and up.
 What’s a snowbike?
 Think of a bike but instead of wheels you’re on skis.
 Toadally fun, right?
 Or check out a new activity that’s been gaining popularity — uphilling.
 Uphilling is available on all four mountains and gives you quite the workout.
 (Just think of all the calories you’ll burn!)
 You’ll need some specialized equipment for this adventure (including skis with skins).
 Clinics and lessons are available.

 Of course if you’re looking for more traditional winter mountain fun, there’s also ice skating, snowshoe tours, cross country skiing, and snowcat dinners.
 And if you’re looking to stay indoors for a spell, try out the indoor rock climbing wall at the Limelight Hotel Snowmass or visit the Snowmass Village Recreation Center.